interledger/rfcs/CONTRIBUTING.md

 #### Publishing a Candidate Specification
 When a Working Draft is considered stable there is a call for review from the community to publish the document as a Candidate Specification.

-Assuming there is consensus to publish, a maintainer will move the document into the [RFCs repo](https://github.com/interledger/rfcs).
-Once published as a Candidate Specifiation, no further substantive changes are allowed under the same RFC number (the draft number changes to FINAL).
+Assuming there is consensus to publish, a maintainer will move the document into the [RFCs repo](https://github.com/interledger/rfcs) and update the `type` to `candidate-specification`.

+Once published as a Candidate Specification, no further substantive changes are allowed under the same RFC number (the draft number changes to FINAL).

 Candidate Specifications may also be published in a W3C Community Group report and may be published as an IETF Internet Draft, if appropriate.